ddsky/api-league-clients/dart/doc/WebApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **extractContentFromAWebPage**
+# **extractContentFromAWebPageAPI**
-> ExtractContentFromAWebPage200Response extractContentFromAWebPage(url)
+> ExtractContentFromAWebPageAPI200Response extractContentFromAWebPageAPI(url)

-Extract Content from a Web Page
+Extract Content from a Web Page API

 Extract the main content from a web page.
 This API is useful for extracting the main text, title, and images from a web page.
 It can be used to create a summary of the content of a web page, or to extract the main content of a web page to display it in a different format.